Slain photojournalist Danish Siddiqui's parents lodge complaint in ICC against Taliban | Law-Order

 The family of slain Pulitzer-winning photojournalist Danish Siddiqui has lodged a complaint with the International Criminal Court to probe his killing and to bring to book those responsible, including high-level commanders and leaders of the Taliban, their lawyer Avi Singh said on Tuesday.

 Siddiqui, 38, was on assignment in Afghanistan when he was killed on July 16 last year.
-The journalist was covering clashes between Afghan troops and the Taliban in Spin Boldak district of Kandahar city.
-Addressing a press conference, Singh said the formal complaint has been sent and filed against Taliban commanders, including acting prime minister of Afghanistan Mohammad Hassan Akhund and acting first deputy prime minister Abdul Ghani Baradar.
+The journalist was covering clashes between Afghan troops and the Taliban in the Spin Boldak district of Kandahar city.
+Addressing a press conference, Singh said the formal complaint has been filed against Taliban commanders, including Mullah Hibatullah Akhundzada, Supreme Commander of the Taliban; Mullah Hassan Akhund, Head of the Taliban Leadership Council; Mawlawi Muhammad Yaqoob Mujahid, Minister of Defence, Taliban; Gul Agha Sherzai, Governor of the Kandahar Province; Zabbihullah Mujahid, Taliban spokesperson; and Mullah Abdul Ghani Baradar, Head of Taliban's Political Office in Qatar.
+The complaint has also been filed against local commanders as well as perpetrators.

 The lawyer said the complaint has been filed on behalf of Siddiqui's parents -- Akhtar Siddiqui and Shahida Akhtar.

-Singh claimed that Siddiqui was unlawfully killed because he was a journalist and an Indian.
+Singh said the journalist was attacked by the Red Unit of the Taliban.
+He said the body was mutilated, including being run over by a heavy vehicle in public.
+The body revealed marks of brutal torture and 12 bullets' entry and exit points, the lawyer said. ''The Taliban targeted and killed Siddiqui because he was a journalist and an Indian.
+That is an international crime.
+In the absence of rule of law in Afghanistan, the ICC has jurisdiction to investigate and try the perpetrators of Siddiqui's murder.
+As the Taliban strives for international legitimacy, it must face accountability for its past actions,'' he said.

-He said there are sufficient independent sources on what happened on July 16 after the journalist had been injured in an attack where he was on an assignment by Reuters.
+Singh further said there are sufficient independent sources on what happened on July 16 after the journalist was injured in the attack where he was on an assignment by Reuters.

 ''He was taken to a mosque for medical treatment and despite the mosque being historically an international customary place of refuge, it was attacked by the Taliban.
 Siddiqui had very clear identification that he was press.
 He had his passport on him and he was not a combatant. ''He was then illegally detained, by all independent accounts, he was tortured thereafter.
 In fact, his bullet-proof jacket was intact when his body was received by the family,'' Singh added.